ab4marif/Variational-Quantum-Monte-Carlo/journal.md

 - The trial wave function will be $\exp{-{\alpha}x^{2}}$.
 For the harmonic oscillator there is already a data of numerical data to compare with in the book of Dr.J.Thijssen.
 By Kadhim

 - The trial wavefunction will be used in the local energy to get a valid expression.
+By Achmed

-By Achmed -The Monte carlo method is then used to calculate the integral by summing over the samples obtained by the Metropolis smapling mehtod.
+- The Monte carlo method is then used to calculate the integral by summing over the samples obtained by the Metropolis smapling mehtod.
 By Kadhim

+- The overall acceptance rate will be observed by counting the accepted moved and dividing that to the total moves done. by Achmed

+- The expected energy will be calculated using np.mean and it will be done for different alphas corresponding to the alphas also used by jos thijsen to compare the results with.
+-

+## Progress

+- we tuned the metropolis algorithm so that it had a reasonable total acceptance rate of 0.647.
+This was done by varying the initial move of the walkers inside a box, The code to this is :`displacement = 0.8*np.random.randn(N_tries, N_walkers, D)` which is located in the `Metropolis.py` file.

 -

 ## Week 2